The importance of Earth Day: The global environmental movement and the sector response

 Point 3 – Delivering new and advanced nuclear power

-Bring nuclear power to the forefront as a clean energy source and including provision for a large nuclear power plant, along with advanced small nuclear reactors.
+Bring nuclear power to the forefront as a clean energy source which includes provision for a large nuclear power plant, along with advanced small nuclear reactors.
 This will aim to support 10,000 jobs.

 Point 4 – Accelerating the shift to zero emission vehicles